FIRST-Tech-Challenge/FtcRobotController/README.md

 * Adds support in UVC driver for enabling/disable AE priority.
 This setting provides a means to tell the camera firmware either
     * A) It can undershoot the requested frame rate in order to provide a theoretically better image (i.e. with a longer exposure than the inter-frame period of the selected frame rate allows)
     * B) It *must* meet the inter-frame deadline for the selected frame rate, even if the image may be underexposed as a result
-* Adds support for the Control Hub OS 1.1.2 Robot Controller watchdog
+* Adds support for the Control Hub OS 1.1.2 org.firstinspires.ftc.teamcode.Robot Controller watchdog
-    * The Robot Controller app will be restarted if it stops responding for more than 10 seconds
+    * The org.firstinspires.ftc.teamcode.Robot Controller app will be restarted if it stops responding for more than 10 seconds
 * Adds support for using the Driver Station app on Android 10+
 * Introduces an automatic TeleOp preselection feature
     * For details and usage guide, please see [this wiki entry](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Automatically-Loading-a-Driver-Controlled-Op-Mode)